 Ensconced in the West Bank of the Jordan River, Jerusalem is the seat of power in Israel as well as a holy city.
 Evidence of human settlements date back to nearly 4000 BC, and it is one of the oldest cities in the world.

 Jerusalem is separated into three distinct districts.
 Behind walls rebuilt by the Ottomans in the 16th century, the Old City contains holy sites for Judaism, Christianity, and Islam.
-The Temple Mount, the Wailing Wall, and the Church of the Holy Sepulchre, all call Jerusalem home.
+The Temple Mount, the Western Wall, and the Church of the Holy Sepulchre all call Jerusalem home.
 During the day bustling markets filled with all kinds of goods—depending on whether in the Jewish, Muslim, Christian, or Armenian quarter—fill the air.

 The New City—which is predominantly Jewish—is in the western part of the city.
 The New City is also where one can see modern Jerusalem, whether in the buzzing modern pedestrian mall in Ben Yehuda, or the wide avenues of Mercaz Ha’ir.
 Yet, in whatever part of Jerusalem you find yourself in, the centuries-old stone buildings and multitude of cultures and traditions will inspire awe.